slint-ui/slint/README.md

 |---------|-------|-------|
 | ![Screenshot of the Gallery on Windows](resources/gallery_win_screenshot.png "Gallery") | ![Screenshot of the Gallery on macOS](resources/gallery_mac_screenshot.png "Gallery") | ![Screenshot of the Gallery on Linux](resources/gallery_linux_screenshot.png "Gallery") |

-## Documentation

-SixtyFPS can be used from different frontend languages.
-Refer to the README of these directories for reference documentation.

-The docs folder contains [build instructions](docs/building.md) and [internal developer docs](docs/development.md).

 ## Supported integration languages